 The Poetry Business resolves to discover new and exciting poetry to showcase and publish.
 Unfortunately we do not accept unsolicited manuscripts, however we do advertise open calls for submissions for books and guest-edited anthologies.
 Please check this page for details of any upcoming anthology publication opportunities.

 Eight of our titles each year are by winners of our International Book & Pamphlet Competition winners, and the New Poets Prize.
 Entering our competitions is one of the best routes to publication under one of our imprints.
 The competitions open for entries on 1st October each year.
-Please see here for details of how to enter the International Book & Pamphlet Competition, and here to find out how to enter the New Poets.
+Please see here for details of how to enter the International Book & Pamphlet Competition, and here to find out how to enter the New Poets Prize.

 Submit to The North